isaacksdata/Advent-of-code-2023/README.md

 Part B - brute forced across all of the possible start points - could be speeded up by passing on information about internal beams.

+## Day 17

+Part A - took forever!
+I figured I either needed Djikstra or recursion.
+I started with a recursive solution but could not seem to get it to work.
+I then started implementing Djikstra's algorithm with a prioity queue - I had not really come across this stuff before so spent some time reading and understanding.
+Ended up implementing the A\* algorithm whereby the priority of the next pointer in the queue is determined by the cost and the distance to the goal.
+A\* should be used where there is only one end point.
+The tricky part was then modifying the algorithm to account for the constraints on consecutative moves etc and how to correctly track state to account for this.

+Part B - once part A was working, it was relativley littel work to get Part B